Drewson/Pong/README.md

 The fact that this project was basically all vanilla JavaScript really required me to learn programming in a way that could only be achieved by doing..

-I know I suck at README's but this isnt english class, so hopefully what I've written hear is good enough!
-Somehow im not so sure it will be.